 Details Coming Soon

-Adam is also in the Canadian Armed Forces working with the Canadian Cadet Organization, where he holds the rank of Second Lieutenant.
-He is currently posted to 62 Phantom Squadron as the Asst Training Officer, Level 5 Officer and the Information System Security Officer.
+Adam is also in the Canadian Armed Forces, working with the Canadian Cadet Organization, where he holds the rank of Lieutenant.
+He is currently posted to 62 Phantom Squadron as the Training Officer and the Information System Security Officer.

 Details Coming Soon